tylertaewook/arduino-turret/README.md

 Finally, the highlight of this application.
 This controlling screen is the main GUI where you can use on-screen buttons or your keyboard to control the turret.
 I'll explain the features starting from top-left:
 * [Status]
-  * Based on the time it has fired, calculates a rough approximate of BB-bullets left;
+  * Calculates a rough approximate of BB-bullets left;
   * Automatically stops firing if the OVERHEAT gauge reaches the top
 * [Tilt] - Up/Down Arrow Key
   * Calculates and visualizes the tilt of turret